 Shared Web Hosting

-- Your hosting provider will manage all the back-end tasks
+- Great support.
+The shared web host will manage all the back-end tasks.

 VPS Web Hosting

-- Handles traffic surges much better than shared hosting
+- Suitable for traffic surges.
+VPS hosting handles traffic surges better than shared hosting.

 Cloud Web Hosting